 Over appropriation of water resources will jeopardize the future of our Native and rural communities and force urban taxpayers to foot the bill for ill-conceived pipeline and surface water diversions.
 As well, such expanded water developments will cause permanent damage to fragile watersheds causing impacts on wildlife habitat and the Special Places of the Great Basin.

-We need so stay informed by joining the Great Basin Water Network — you can stay abreast of all the Great Basin water issues and help us create an effective network of change and protection.
+We need so stay informed.
+By joining the Great Basin Water Network you can stay abreast of western n water issues and help us create an effective network of advocacy.